ytti/pc/README.md

 <toml config as currently used>
 ```

 Copy the default config to the user config file.
-Useful for first setup.
+Could be useful for first
+setup (although the [example config](./example_config.toml) with comments may
+be more helpful).

 ```
 $ pc -c NONE dump-config > ~/.config/pc/config.toml